Chow411/Openterface_QT/doc/feature.md

   - To exit the Relative mode, long press the **Esc** button.

 ## Modifications of Hardware Information
-- Users can modify and update hardware information directly through the software interface.
+- Users can modify and update hardware information (which display on the target) directly through the software interface.
 - **Modifiable Parameters**:
   - VID (Vendor ID)
   - PID (Product ID)